houfio/dakpan/README.md

 ## `createDakpan(initialState)(actions)`

-Returns an object with a provider component, consumer component and actions.
+Returns an object with a provider component, consumer component and a HOC.

 ### Input: